glassroom/heinsen_position_embeddings/README.md

 ## Citing

-Until our arXiv link goes live, please cite as follows:
+If you find our work useful, please cite it:

 ```
 @misc{heinsen2024position,